danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ### 2.3 Overall performance measures

-We calculate the Brier Score and the Index of Prediction Accuracy (IPA, the scaled Brier) as a overall performance measure.

-We calculate the overall performance measures: Brier score, Scaled Brier (IPA) and the corresponding confidence intervals.
+Two overall performance measures are proposed for prediction models with a survival outcome:

+-   Brier score: it is the mean squared difference between observed event indicators and predicted risks at a fixed time point (e.g. at 5 years), lower is better;

+-   Scaled Brier score, also known as Index of Prediction Accuracy (IPA): it improves interpretability by scaling the Brier Score.
+It is the decrease in Brier compared to a null model, expressed as a percentage, higher is better.

 <details>
 <summary>